emmericp/Perfy/README.md

 # FAQ

+## How accurate is it?

+Within a few percent vs. the old builtin profiler, see [Accuracy.md](./Accuracy.md) for measurements and details.

 ## What about the default UI/Blizzard AddOns?

 Impossible to instrument on the code level due to code signing.